Key Workplace Policies & Procedures

 How to manage company policy attestations

-Having corporate policies is all very well.
-But you need your staff to understand them and agree to them.
+Having corporate policies is all very well, but you need your staff to understand and agree to them.
 If you have many policies or a large workforce, it can become an administrative headache.

 There are, however, online tools available, including Skillcast Policy Hub, that can help shoulder the burden of managing policies.